QUOTES-Soccer-Reaction to the death of Pele from around the world | Sports-Games

 One of my biggest inspirations for playing football.
 Since I was a kid I admired him, like everyone who understands and loves this sport.
 Forever Pele.
 MULTIPLE GRAND SLAM WINNER RAFA NADAL

-Today a great of world sport is leaving us once again.
 A sad day for the world of football, for the world of sport.
 His legacy will always be with us.
 I didn't see him play, I wasn't that lucky, but I was always taught and told that he was the King of football.
-Rest in Peace!
-O Rei!
 MULTIPLE OLYMPIC SPRINT CHAMPION USAIN BOLT

 A Sporting Legend.
 Rest in Peace King Pele.
 U.S. SECRETARY OF STATE ANTONY BLINKEN

 Pele was a true legend; there was no one quite like him.
 But he also transcended the game and inspired generations on and off the field.
-My condolences to his family, friends, and fellow Brazilians - as well as to soccer fans around the world.
 COLOMBIA PRESIDENT GUSTAVO PETRO

 As a child I watched Pele at the World Cup on a black and white screen.
 My dad told me that he was the best soccer player in the world.
 Today I think my father was right.
-A message of solidarity to his family and all the people of Brazil who loved him so much.
-RIP.
 MULTIPLE FORMULA ONE WORLD CHAMPION LEWIS HAMILTON

 Lost a legend today.
 Thank you for sharing your talent, genius and love with us. @Pele's legacy will inspire us forever and always.
 STEFANO DOMENICALI, CEO OF FORMULA 1

-Very sad to hear the news that Pele, one of greatest footballers ever has passed away.
 He was a shining light for Brazil and millions around the world.
 His skill, smile and brilliance will live on forever.
+FORMER TENNIS WORLD NUMBER ONE BILLIE JEAN KING

-Our thoughts are with his family at this sad time.
-(Compiled by Janina Nuno Rios in Mexico City and Tommy Lund in Gdansk; Editing by Ken Ferris)
+"Much of sports is entertainment for fans & Pele's athleticism & skill made him globally known.
+I had the honor of spending time w/him.
+He was joyful & had that something special."
+(Compiled by Janina Nuno Rios in Mexico City, Tommy Lund in Gdansk and Shrivathsa Sridhar in Bengaluru; Editing by Ken Ferris/Peter Rutherford)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)